agile-ts/documentation/docs/packages/core/features/state/Methods.md

 console.log(`Value '${MY_STATE.value}' got loaded into the State!
 Success? ${success}`) });
 ```
-For instance this might be useful, if we want to show a loading indicator until
+For instance this might be useful, to show a loading indicator until
-we are able to show the persisted Value.
+the persisted Value got loaded.

 ### 📭 Props